Arcandrus/mtg-forum/README.md

 ![](./mtg-forum-assets/delete_comment.gif)
 </details>

+# A quick word on image integration with SummerNote
+I wanted to allow users to upload images as part of posts, comments and replies, using SummerNote and Cloudinary integration, however, due to time constraints I was not able to get this feature implemented.
+My initial attpemts to integrate this feature had several issues and setbacks I was unable to overcome.

 # Deployment
 1. Log in to Heroku if you already have an account with them.
 If not, create an account.
 2. Once signed in, click on the "Create New App" button located above your dashboard.
 Give your app a unique name, choose the region you're in (United States/Europe) and click "Create app".